hashicorp/design-system/website/docs/components/tooltip/partials/code/component-api.md

   </C.Property>
 </Doc::ComponentApi>

-### Tooltip modifier/helper
+### `hds-tooltip` modifier

-The helper offers the same options as the component See the “How to use” section for syntax examples.
+The modifier offers the same options as the component.
+See the “How to use” section for syntax examples.